MillenniumDB/RPQPaper/README.md

 - Enter to this project root directory
     - `cd RPQPaper`

-- Set PMR_HOME with the path of this project root directory
+- Set RPQ_PAPER_HOME with the path of this project root directory
     - `export RPQ_PAPER_HOME=$(pwd)`

 ## MillenniumDB